leonardomagalhaes21/feup-FSI/LOGBOOK10.md

-#Hash Length Extension
+# Hash Length Extension

-###Setup
+### Setup

-We started by adding necessary entries to the etc/hosts file to configure our environment.
+We started by adding 10.9.0.80 www.seedlab-hashlen.com to the etc/hosts file to configure our environment.

 Using Docker from Seed Labs, we initiated the server setup with the following commands: